Taylor Swift’s catalog — and all the drama that comes with it — is now somebody else’s problem.

 Yes, that’s right folks: mega-manager Scooter Braun has just dumped his massive holding in Taylor Swift’s catalog — and all the headaches that come with it.
 We’d been tracking the possible deal for weeks; now it’s confirmed that Braun has sold the catalog just 16 months after buying it.

-According to details confirmed this evening, Braun’s Ithaca Holdings and investment group Carlyle Group have sold their interest in Taylor Swift’s ultra-valuable catalog to LA-based investment firm Shamrock Capital.
+According to details confirmed this evening, Braun’s Ithaca Holdings and investment group Carlyle Group have sold their interest in Taylor Swift’s ultra-valuable catalog to LA-based investment firm Shamrock Capital Advisors.
 Shamrock has been poking into music assets for some time, most recently by raising a $400 million war chest for entertainment IP and music copyright acquisitions.